rgreminger/tilburg-science-hub/docs/workflow/directories.md

 Below, we give you some more guidance on how to *actually make use of these components*, by casting a prototypical directory structure that you need to set up on your computer.
+Our governing principles are that:

+- others should understand your project and pipeline, merely by looking at your directory and file structure, and
+- each step in the pipeline is self-contained, i.e., it can be executed without actually having to run previous stages in the pipeline.

 <!---!!! hint
 		Remember that next to the components (i.e., the most basic building blocks of the projects),